-It is recommended you leave in place the bandage or splint you left the surgical facility with until your first appointment with the occupational therapist or Dr. Obermeyer.
+- It is recommended you leave in place the bandage or splint you left the surgical facility until three days after or otherwise instructed.
 It is recommended the incision remain clean under that bandage for those days to prevent infection and promote early healing.
-You may shower with a sealed bag over the bandages during that time, ensuring the bandages remain dry.

-- Thomas Obermeyer, M.D. - Once the bandages are removed, the incision can be left open to air or replaced with a gauze or ace wrap.
+You may shower with a sealed bag over the bandages during that time, ensuring the bandages remain dry. - Once the bandages are removed, the incision can be left open to air or replaced with a gauze or ace wrap.
 Do not apply lotion, cream, or ointments to the incision. - After the surgical bandages are removed, showering is permitted with gentle soaping, and you can let water run over the incision.
 Please avoid submerging the limb in a bath for a few weeks after surgery to prevent contamination of the incision and infection. - Mild bleeding and swelling is normal.
 If blood soaks onto the bandage do not become alarmed, reinforce with additional dressing. - If there is excessive drainage from the surgical incision requiring multiple reinforcements and dressing changes, please contact the office to inform Dr. Obermeyer and the surgical team. - If there is excessive redness or drainage from the incision, or fever greater than 101.5°F, contact Dr. Obermeyer and the surgical team.
 Lower grade temperature elevations for a couple days after surgery are normal and should not be a cause for alarm.